camcon/PyArcade/README.md

-PyArcade
+#PyArcade
 ========
 Work on our arcade game

-TODO:
-(List future goals here)
+Please study [This GitHub format sheet](https://help.github.com/articles/markdown-basics/) before you attempt to edit this, as it explains how to format text etc..

+##TODO:

-  Finish first version of playable game, then test
+- Finish first version of playable game, then test

-IDEAS:
+- Eventually run on RaspberryPi, using arcade hardware

+##IDEAS:
-(List ideas here)
+**(List ideas here)**